nickpesce/SuperMagicalLoveParty/README.md

 Only libraries that were published by oracle were used.<br/>
 Created as a learning project.<br/>
 Worked on over the course of one year.<br/>
-Admittedly, some of the code is pretty attrocious. ([Six month rule](http://blog.marcomonteiro.net/post/the-six-months-rule) at work :D)<br/>
+Admittedly, some of the code is pretty attrocious ([Six month rule](http://blog.marcomonteiro.net/post/the-six-months-rule) at work :D).<br/>
-Fell free to ask me more about it in person.
+Feel free to ask me more about it in person.
 Maybe in like an interview or something ;)